Introduction to Statistics with R

 Power analysis for sample size estimation

 The concept of power is central in statistics and pivotal for the correct interpretation of p-values.
 Power analysis leads to sample size estimation, a key aspect of experimental design.
-This session goes through the concepts of power and their implementation for different types of data.
+This session introduces key statistical concepts within hypothesis testing, as well as how to estimate sample size using power calculations in R.

 Descriptive statistics and data exploration